 Count with us each day!
-For each day of the Omer — from March 31st until May 19th this year — we’ll be sharing insights from the Movement for Black Lives platform via JFREJ Twitter, Facebook, and Instagram accounts as we count the Omer together.
+For each day of the Omer — until Shavuot, on May 19th this year — we’ll be sharing insights from the Vision for Black Lives via JFREJ Twitter, Facebook, and Instagram accounts as we count the Omer together.
 You can join us by using the #Omer4BlackLives hashtag, following JFREJ on social media, and sharing the posts each day.

 If you want to include the ritual of counting the Omer, then each evening, before or after looking at that day’s #Omer4BlackLives offering, say this blessing:

 בָּרוּךְ אַתָּה אֲדֹנָי אֱלֹהֵינוּ מֶלֶךְ הָעוֹלָם אֲשֶׁר קִדְּשָׁנוּ בְּמִצְוֹתָיו וְצִוָּנוּ עַל סְפִירַת הָעֹמֶר.